From the Editor

 Karen A — Sarasota, Florida

-In reply to Wayne Mckenzie: If it were not for this support group to educate myself on this diagnosis I believe that I wouldn’t have been able to address this when I needed to do so.
+In reply to Wayne M: If it were not for this support group to educate myself on this diagnosis I believe that I wouldn’t have been able to address this when I needed to do so.

 I was fortunate to not have this spread onto my face so I wore slacks and long sleeves.
 Hid the severity of this quite well.
 But communication was important so I told my Broker/manager what I had and my coworkers prp but to not get over their heads too much that it was like psorasis.
 They understood that.